 How to become a software developer in South Africa

 To become a software developer, it is possible to have attended different degrees, not just Software Engineering.
-You can gain experience through training programs, work placements, internships, or by working in the industry for a year, in fact, the most common training among professionals in the area are:
+You can gain experience through training programs, work placements, internships, or by working in the industry for a year, in fact, the most common training among professionals in the area is:

 - Computer science